Robert Harris (novelist)

-Robert Dennis Harris (born 7 March 1957) is a British novelist and former journalist.
-Although he began his career in journalism and non-fiction, his fame rests upon his works of historical fiction.
+Robert Dennis Harris CBE (born 7 March 1957) is a British novelist and former journalist.
+Although he began his career in journalism and non-fiction, he is best known for his works of historical fiction.
 Beginning with the best-seller Fatherland, Harris focused on events surrounding the Second World War, followed by works set in ancient Rome.
-His most recent works centre on contemporary history.
-Harris was educated at Selwyn College, Cambridge, where he was president of the Cambridge Union and editor of the student newspaper Varsity.
+His later works are varied in settings but are mostly set after 1870.

+Several of Harris's novels have been adapted into films, including The Ghost Writer (2010) and An Officer and a Spy (2019), for which he co-wrote the screenplays with director Roman Polanski, and Conclave (2024).

 Early life and education

 Robert Harris spent his childhood in a small rented house on a Nottingham council estate.
 His ambition to become a writer arose at an early age, from visits to the local printing plant where his father worked.
 Harris went to Belvoir High School in Bottesford, Leicestershire, and then King Edward VII School, Melton Mowbray, where a hall was later named after him.
 There he wrote plays and edited the school magazine.
+He lived at 17 Fleming Avenue.

 Harris read English literature at Selwyn College, Cambridge, where he was elected president of the Cambridge Union and editor of Varsity, the oldest student newspaper at Cambridge University.

 Career

 Early career

 After leaving Cambridge, Harris joined the BBC and worked on news and current affairs programmes such as Panorama and Newsnight.
-In 1987, at the age of 30, he became political editor of the newspaper The Observer.
+In 1987, at the age of 30, he became political editor of The Observer.
 He later wrote regular columns for The Sunday Times and The Daily Telegraph.

 Non-fiction (1982–1990)

-Harris's first book, A Higher Form of Killing (1982) with fellow BBC journalist Jeremy Paxman, was a study of chemical and biological warfare.
+Harris co-wrote his first book, A Higher Form of Killing (1982), with fellow BBC journalist Jeremy Paxman: this was a study of chemical and biological warfare.
 Other non-fiction works followed: Gotcha!
-The Government, the Media and the Falklands Crisis (1983) covering the Falklands War; The Making of Neil Kinnock (1984); Selling Hitler (1986), an investigation of the Hitler Diaries scandal; and Good and Faithful Servant (1990), a study of Bernard Ingham, Margaret Thatcher's press secretary.
+The Government, the Media and the Falklands Crisis (1983) covering the Falklands War; The Making of Neil Kinnock (1984), a profile of Kinnock just after he became leader of the Opposition; Selling Hitler (1986), an investigation of the Hitler Diaries scandal; and Good and Faithful Servant (1990), a study of Bernard Ingham, press secretary to Margaret Thatcher while she was prime minister.

 Fiction

 Fatherland (1992)

-Harris's bestselling first novel, the alternative-history Fatherland, has as its setting a world where Nazi Germany won the Second World War.
+Harris's bestselling first novel, the alternative-history Fatherland (1992), has as its setting a world where Nazi Germany won the Second World War.
 Publication enabled Harris to become a full-time novelist.
 It was adapted as a television film by HBO in 1994.

-Harris stated that the proceeds from the book enabled him to buy a house in the countryside, where he still lives.
+Harris has stated that the proceeds from the book enabled him to buy a former vicarage in Berkshire that he jokingly dubbed "the house that Hitler built", where he still lives.

 Enigma (1995)

-His second novel Enigma portrayed the breaking of the German Enigma cipher during the Second World War at Cambridge University and Bletchley Park.
+His second novel, Enigma, portrayed the breaking of the German Enigma cipher during the Second World War at Cambridge University and Bletchley Park.
 It was adapted as a film by writer Tom Stoppard, starring Dougray Scott and Kate Winslet, in 2001.